Assassin's Creed III: Plot

 In the present, Desmond retrieves batteries to activate the Temple, while being hunted by the Templar Daniel Cross.
-After William is captured by Abstergo while trying to recover the final battery, Desmond rescues him, killing Cross and Warren Vidic in the process.
+After William is captured while trying to recover the final battery, Desmond storms Abstergo's headquarters in Rome, kills Cross and Warren Vidic, and rescues his father, reconciling with him.

-Connor becomes conflicted about eliminating the Templars and hopes to work with Haytham towards peace and freedom.
+Connor becomes conflicted about eliminating the Templars and hopes to work with Haytham toward peace and freedom.
 However, Haytham remains convinced of the necessity to control the nation by replacing Washington with Lee.
 Lee is disgraced by Washington for attempting to sabotage the outcome of the Battle of Monmouth and takes refuge in Fort George.
 Connor infiltrates the fort, but finds Haytham instead and is forced to kill him.
-Connor eventually assassinates Lee, retrieving the Key given to him by Haytham.
-Returning to his village, Connor finds it abandoned and the Sphere left behind.
-Instructed by Juno to conceal the Key, Connor buries it in the grave of Achilles' son, Connor Davenport.
+Connor eventually tracks down and assassinates Lee, retrieving the Key given to him by Haytham.
+Returning to his village, Connor finds it abandoned and the Crystal Ball left behind.
+Instructed by Juno to conceal the key, Connor buries it in the grave of Achilles' son, Connor Davenport.

-Desmond retrieves the Key and accesses the Temple's inner chambers, where Juno reveals that he can save the world at the cost of his own life.
+Desmond retrieves the key and accesses the Temple's inner chambers, where Juno reveals that he can save the world at the cost of his own life.
 Minerva appears, opposing the plan as it will free Juno, who was sealed in the Temple to prevent her from conquering humanity.
 Juno explains that if the solar flare occurs, Desmond will become a messiah-like figure to other survivors and will be revered as a god after his death, but will have his legacy manipulated to control future generations.
 Desmond chooses to sacrifice himself to save humanity and give them the opportunity to fight Juno.

 An epilogue scene set in 1783 details the end of Connor's journey.
-Despite eliminating the Colonial Templars and helping the Americans achieve independence, Connor feels that he failed his people, who are still being oppressed; their former land is being sold to colonists to settle the U.S. government's war debts, and the slave trade is still active.
+Despite eliminating the Colonial Templars and ensuring the Revolution's success, Connor feels that he failed to protect his people, who are still being oppressed.
+Nevertheless, he resolves to continue fighting for a better future.
 In the present, a voiceover directs the player to locate several 'pivot points' across the virtual representation of Colonial America.
-Once collected, the voiceover informs them that they have connected to the cloud.
+Once collected, the voiceover informs them that they have connected to the cloud (Assassin's Creed IV: Black Flag).

 Development

 Origins

-Work on Assassin's Creed III began in January 2010 (almost immediately after the release of Assassin's Creed II) by a senior team of Ubisoft developers.
-The title was in development for two and a half years and had the longest development cycle since the first Assassin's Creed.
-When Ubisoft first revealed Assassin's Creed: Brotherhood in 2010, as new details came to light, there was some confusion within the gaming community as to whether this would be Assassin's Creed III.
+Work on Assassin's Creed III began in January 2010, after the release of Assassin's Creed II, by a senior team of Ubisoft developers.
+It was in development for two and a half years and had the longest development cycle since the first Assassin's Creed.
+The project involved more than 300 people in Montreal who worked with other teams in Quebec City, France, Singapore and Ukraine.
+When Ubisoft revealed Assassin's Creed: Brotherhood in 2010, as new details came to light, there was some confusion within the gaming community as to whether this would be Assassin's Creed III.
 According to the developers, Brotherhood was not Assassin's Creed III, and the third installment would not star a "pre-existing character."
 Ubisoft Montreal's developers stated in their interviews that Assassin's Creed III would be released eventually.